 The work of Janice Wright Cheney — whose textile-based practice explores themes pertaining to natural history and domestic labour — has been shown both nationally and internationally.
-Currently, her solo exhibition Cellar (2012) is on view at the Beaverbrook Art Gallery in Fredericton, New Brunswick.
-The exhibition will travel to the Art Gallery of Nova Scotia (Halifax) in 2013.
+Most recently, her solo exhibition Cellar (2012) was on view at the Beaverbrook Art Gallery in Fredericton, New Brunswick.
+The exhibition will travel to the Art Gallery of Nova Scotia (Halifax) in 2014.

 Janice Wright Cheney graduated from Mount Allison University with a Bachelor of Fine Arts in 1983, and completed a MEd in Critical Studies at UNB (2003).
 Wright Cheney lives Fredericton, New Brunswick, Canada, where she teaches at the New Brunswick College of Craft & Design.

 Photo Mark Hemmings courtesy artsnb